Just In Time For The Holidays

 We made this again this past weekend, and it’s as good (or better) than we recalled and, more importantly, even worth the two-day effort of making it.

-Just a couple of notes…with regard to the rice, we have tried many brands and it does make a difference.
+Just a couple of notes about the rice, we have tried many brands, and it does make a difference.
 If you are using Arborio rice, we like Ferrara or Beretta; for Vialone Nano we like Campanini brand.
 As for the saffron, I go heavy on this (as Tom might say, “I’m just wild about Saffron”).
 I put in half the small jar that we get at Trader Joe’s (see picture).
 If you don’t like saffron too much, go light on it.

 Tom’s review…”It’s addictive!”